 Moral Stewardship of Our Most Precious Resource: Water

-THE GLOBAL WATER CRISIS ___ (Gerard Magill & James Benedicts eds., 2019 Forthcoming)
+CASCADING CHALLENGES IN THE THE GLOBAL WATER CRISIS 14 (Gerard Magill & James Benedicts eds., 2019)

 This essay first offers an overview of global water problems, then focuses on the situation in the United States.
 Climate change, deteriorating water infrastructure and increasing demands for water pose major challenges to water providers.